-- Chapter 2: What is market research?
+- What is market research?
 Start out with a solid foundation by understanding what market research is, what it entails, and why it’s important.
 Bonus: Get tips on creating a buyer persona.

-- Chapter 3: The market research process.
+- The market research process.
 How does the market research process work?
 Find out in this chapter, which walks through the six-step research process, from identifying the problem to taking action.

-- Chapter 5: Market research strategies.
+- Market research strategies.
 When you need to round out your market research efforts or gain some quick insights, these market research strategies are great options.